dynamsoft-docs/barcode-reader-docs/programming/c/user-guide.md

 ## Installation
 If you haven't downloaded the SDK yet, download the `C/C++ Package` now from <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unpack the package into the directory of your choice.
->For this tutorial, we unpack it to `C:\Users\dynamsoft\Downloads\DynamsoftBarcodeReader` on Windows and `/home/dynamsoft/Downloads/DynamsoftBarcodeReader` on Linux/ARM/Mac, change it to your unpacking path for the following content.
+>For this tutorial, we unpack it to `[INSTALLATION FOLDER]`, change it to your unpacking path for the following content.

 ## Build Your First Application
 Let's start by creating a console application which demonstrates how to use the minimum code to read barcodes from an image file.
-If you want to try out the application to see how it works, download the entire source code and compiled program from [Here](../assets/DBRCSample.zip).
+If you want to try out the application to see how it works, download the entire source code and compiled program from [Here](assets/user-guide/dbr-c-sample.zip).

 ### Create a New Project